Is it time to spread your wings from solopreneur to employer? Before you make the transformation, tally up these hiring costs.

 Of course, not all small businesses can afford to offer benefits, and many don’t.
 But failing to provide employee benefits can make it harder to hire the best employees.
 According to Harvard Business Review, health, dental and vision insurance are some of the most essential benefits employees consider when choosing a job.

-Hiring Costs #5: Workers Compensation
+Hiring Cost #5: Workers’ Compensation

-Depending on the laws in your state, you may be required to carry workers compensation insurance.
-Some states (such as Nevada) require an employer to purchase workers compensation coverage with their very first hire.
+Depending on the laws in your state, you may be required to carry workers’ compensation insurance.
+Some states (such as Nevada) require an employer to purchase workers’ compensation coverage with their very first hire.

 In other states (such as Texas), purchasing coverage is optional no matter how many employees you have, unless you contract with governmental entities.
 Insureon, an online brokerage for small business insurance, maintains a database of the rules for each state.

 Rates vary by state and by type of work.
-According to the National Academy of Social Insurance, workers compensation costs an average of $1.32 per $100 in employee wages, but actual rates can vary widely depending on the employee’s role.
+According to the National Academy of Social Insurance, workers’ compensation costs an average of $1.32 per $100 in employee wages, but actual rates can vary widely depending on the employee’s role.
 Employees whose jobs put them at greater risk of injury or illness, such as construction, pay higher rates than relatively safe professions such as sales and office work.

-Hiring Costs #5: Payroll Processing
+Hiring Cost #5: Payroll Processing

 Hiring employees means calculating, withholding and remitting payroll taxes as well as issuing paychecks to employees.
 This process can be complicated and time-consuming, so most business owners opt to outsource this work to a third-party payroll provider.